exoriente/sortedlist/readme.md

 ### performance

-This library aims to provide a simple sorted list without any dependencies, that is ready for use.
+This library aims to provide a simple sorted list without any dependencies which is ready for use.
 Some of the list operations are reimplemented to take advantage of the list's sortedness using Python's standard `bisect` library.

 This library should suit your needs if you just want to keep stuff sorted, without having to implement the bookkeeping yourself.